Monday, October 22, 2018: South Los Angeles

-Under SB 673, the Department of Toxic Substances Control must adopt regulations to update permit criteria by January of 2018.
-The law requires the clarification and development of new processes to evaluate how approval of a hazardous waste permit may potentially impact human health and environment.
-The following seven elements and concepts are pivotal in the revised regulations:
+Under SB 673, the Department of Toxic Substances Control is authorized to adopt regulations to update hazardous waste facility permit criteria.
+The law requires the clarification and development of new processes to evaluate how decisions for approval of a hazardous waste permit may potentially impact human health and environment.
+The following elements and concepts are pivotal in the revised regulations:

-- A process to score the compliance history of a hazardous waste facility
+- A process to assess the compliance history of a hazardous waste facility.

-- Amending regulations to clarify when a facility owner/operator must demonstrate compliance with financial assurance for corrective action;
+- Amending regulations to clarify when a facility owner or operator must demonstrate compliance with financial assurance for corrective action.

-- Creating a new requirement for a hazardous waste facility owner/operator to complete a community profile that describes the ethnic and socioeconomic factors, interest level in the proposed facility and known community concerns regarding the operation of the facility.
+- Creating a new requirement for a hazardous waste facility owner or operator to complete a community profile that describes the demographic and socioeconomic factors, interest level in the proposed facility and known community concerns regarding the operation of the facility.

-- Creating a new requirement for a hazardous waste facility owner/operator to submit an annual certification of training provided to facility employees.
+- Creating a new requirement for a hazardous waste facility owner or operator to submit an annual certification of training provided to facility employees.

 - SB 673 Rulemaking Page

 Track 2 brief description and links: